 - Warm clothing (top and trousers / running tights) as an insulating layer between the outer clothing and the skin.

 No skin should be visible when wearing these layers!

 - Gloves and woolly hat.

-- Working headlamp with spare batteries. (not required for STUBAI K32, STUBAI K20 and STUBAI K8)
+- Working headlamp with spare batteries. (not required for STUBAI K32, STUBAI K20, STUBAI K8 and STUBAI VERTICAL)

 - Food supplies with your name and race number written on every single item of food packaging.

 - Cup to take drinks at the refreshment stations.

 - Water container with a volume of at least 1.5 litres.

 (1 litre for the STUBAI K32 & STUBAI K20 and no water container for STUBAI K8 & STUBAI VERTICAL)